 Nat Jones (www.natjones.com) – Illustration Legend

 The creator of our Digital Illustration and Sequential Art program, Nat is an internationally revered comic and graphic novel creator.
-Guru is thrilled that Nat has come on-board to develop a program that covers the creative professional aspects of illustration and balance that with practical business strategies to allow an artist to survive in today’s world of digital media.
-Nat’s direct industry experience is a perfect fit for Guru, and as a bonus… he is a ZOMBIE rockstar!
+EDAC is thrilled that Nat has come on-board to develop a program that covers the creative professional aspects of illustration and balance that with practical business strategies to allow an artist to survive in today’s world of digital media.
+Nat’s direct industry experience is a perfect fit for EDAC, and as a bonus… he is a ZOMBIE rockstar!

 Kevin Barclay – Graphic Design Mentor/Industry Advisor